IoT Hub Device Provisioning Service concepts

 An enrollment group is a group of devices that share a specific attestation mechanism.
 Enrollment groups support both X.509 as well as symmetric.
-All devices in the enrollment group present X.509 certificates that have been signed by the same root or intermediate Certificate Authority (CA).
+All devices in the X.509 enrollment group present X.509 certificates that have been signed by the same root or intermediate Certificate Authority (CA).
 Each device in the symmetric key enrollment group present SAS tokens derived from the group symmetric key.
 The enrollment group name and certificate name must be alphanumeric, lowercase, and may contain hyphens.

 We recommend using an enrollment group for a large number of devices that share a desired initial configuration, or for devices all going to the same tenant.

 An individual enrollment is an entry for a single device that may register.
 Individual enrollments may use either X.509 leaf certificates or SAS tokens (from a physical or virtual TPM) as attestation mechanisms.
 The registration ID in an individual enrollment is alphanumeric, lowercase, and may contain hyphens.
 Individual enrollments may have the desired IoT hub device ID specified.

 We recommend using individual enrollments for devices that require unique initial configurations, or for devices that can only authenticate using SAS tokens via TPM attestation.

 A registration is the record of a device successfully registering/provisioning to an IoT Hub via the Device Provisioning Service.
 Registration records are created automatically; they can be deleted, but they cannot be updated.

 Operations are the billing unit of the Device Provisioning Service.
 One operation is the successful completion of one instruction to the service.
 Operations include device registrations and re-registrations; operations also include service-side changes such as adding enrollment list entries, and updating enrollment list entries.